zpoint/CPython-Internals/BasicObject/long/long.md

 ##### little endian and big endian

-Notice, because the **digit** is the smallest unit in the cpython abstract level, order between bytes inside a single ob_digit are represent in most-important-bit-in-the-left-most order(big endian order)
+notice, because the **digit** is the smallest unit in the cpython abstract level, order between bytes inside a single ob_digit are represent in most-important-bit-in-the-left-most order(big endian order)

 order between **digit** in the **ob_digit** array are represent in most-important-digit-in-the-right-most order(little endian order)